Schedule 2022

 322 An item of pottery

 323 A photograph and a picture (drawn or painted) of the same subject.
-Both to be
+Both to be displayed

 PHOTOGRAPHY (one photograph per class)